 Until 2013 BITRE was required to undertake regular parameter reviews of the TFES, based on the relativities between Bass Strait rates and land-based freight.
 This is no longer required, following the Australian Government's decision in 2016 that the parameters and rates of assistance will remain unchanged.
-Following BITRE's review of the Expanded Component, the Australian Government also decided that the parameters for the Expanded Component will remain unchanged.
-Some freight rate information will still be presented in the Monitoring Reports for context.
-For the interstate and intrastate components, an appropriate benchmark is the Road Freight Producer Price Index published by the ABS.
+Following BITRE's 2018 review of the Expanded Component, the Australian Government also decided that the parameters for the Expanded Component would remain unchanged.
+Some freight rate information is still included in this Monitoring Report for context.
+For the domestic and intrastate components, an appropriate benchmark is the Road Freight Producer Price Index published by the ABS.

-Figure 4 shows freight rates per TEU, rates of assistance per TEU, and the resultant post-assistance freight rates, for shipments under the domestic component of the scheme, from northern Tasmania to Victoria for to full-container-load wharf to wharf claims.
+Figure 4 shows freight rates per TEU, rates of assistance per TEU, and the resultant post-assistance freight rates, for shipments under the domestic component of the scheme, from northern Tasmania to Victoria for full-container-load wharf to wharf claims.
 The restriction to this subset is to ensure consistency as a time series.

-From 2018-19 to 2022-23 there was significantly faster growth than over previous periods, with average growth per annum of 5.7 per cent.
+From 2018-19 to 2022-23 there was significantly faster growth in the pre-assistance growth rate than over previous periods, with average growth per annum of 5.7 per cent5.
 This compares with 2.1 per cent per annum over the previous four-year period to 2018-19.
 Rates of assistance grew at 1.6 per cent per annum from 2018-19 to 2022-23, noting that an increasingly high proportion of claims are at the maximum amount per claim of \$855 (see Table 14 in next section).
 This compares with 1.7 per cent per annum over the previous four-year period to 2018-19.
 This has resulted in the post-assistance rate growing at 12.3 per cent per annum over the four-year period to 2022-23.
 This compares with 2.8 per cent per annum over the previous four-year period to 2018-19.